Identity Theft Statistics

-16. Kansas is the US state where the most identity thefts per capita are reported.
+16. Rhode Island is the US state where the most identity thefts per capita are reported.

 The state recorded 2,857 complaints per 100,000 population, more than any other American state.
 The top five list is rounded up with Kansas (1,355 reports), Illinois (924), Louisiana(732), and Georgia (618).
 Identity theft statistics by state, meanwhile, show that the state with the most complaint reports is Texas, with a total of 146,095 ID theft complaints.
 California (133,119) and Illinois (117,056) also have recorded lots of such complaints.

 17. South Dakota recorded the smallest number of ID theft reports per capita.

-The Mount Rushmore state had a total of 637 complaints and only 72 complaints per 100k population.
-With 96 and 113 complaints per 100k population, Iowa and Nebraska rank second and third, followed by Alaska and Kentucky, with 127 reports each, according to identity fraud statistics by state.
+The Mount Rushmore state had 637 complaints and only 76 complaints per 100k population.
+Montana and Wyoming rank second and third, with 106 and 107 complaints per 100k population, followed by Iowa (119) and Alaska (125), according to identity fraud statistics by state.

 18. The number of data breaches significantly jumped in 2021.

 19. Government documents or benefits fraud is the most common type of ID theft in the US.

-20. Most identity thefts were discovered after victims were contacted by financial institutions regarding suspicious activities.
+20. Most identity thefts were discovered after financial institutions contacted the victims regarding suspicious activities.

 Almost half of all the cases (43.9%) were discovered this way.
 About 20.1% of the victims noticed fraudulent charges on their accounts by themselves, as BJS credit card skimming statistics reveal.
 Only 9.4% saw money missing from their accounts, while 3.4% dealt with declined credit cards due to insufficient funds.

-An additional 4.6% of the victims were notified by a company or agency, while 2.9% received a bill for a purchase they didn’t make.
+An additional 5.1% of the victims received a notification from a company or agency, while 3.3% received a bill for a purchase they didn’t make.
 Only 0.3% of the impersonation victims in 2018 were notified by the police of the incident.

 21. In more than 90% of identity thefts, the victim knew nothing about the thief.

-The victim knew something about the person who stole their personal information in only 6.2% of cases.
+The victim knew something about the person who stole their personal information in only 6% of cases.
 This situation was the most common among cases involving the misuse of personal information.
 The official identity theft stats show that about 17% of such victims had some information about the offender.